Dee-17/Employee-Attendance-Management-System/README.md

 <!-- GETTING STARTED -->

 ## Getting Started
-Here is a step-by-step guide on how to install the **Employee Attendance Management System (EAMS)** in your local computer.
+Before proceeding to install the **Employee Attendance Management System (EAMS)** in your local computer, follow these steps first.

 ### Prerequisites
 Before starting the installation process, ensure you have the following prerequisites: